 Restriction Type Internal Source of Funds Once off allocation.
 Purpose To provide a pool of funds that can be used on grant funded projects where Council is waiting on the funding body to pay outstanding claims without impacting on the progress of the project.
-Maximum balance or minimum amount Maximum pools of funds available will be \$3,000,000.
-The reserve will be reimbursed once the grant claim has been paid.
+Na - dan - la - 1 3 Maximum balance Maximum pools of funds available will be \$3,000,000.
+The or minimum amount reserve will be reimbursed once the grant claim has been paid.
 Term of the reserve This reserve will operate in perpetuity.